r-huijts/xcode-mcp-server/docs/test-plan.md

 **Query:**
 ```
-I need to debug my running app.
-Can you attach LLDB to the process named "TestApp"?
+Attach LLDB to the process named "TestApp".
 ```

 **Expected Result:**